From RAG to Agentic RAG for Faithful Islamic Question Answering: Experiments

-\paragraph{Experimental pipeline.} Figure~\ref{fig:dev_pipeline} summarises the end-to-end development and evaluation workflow.
-Starting from an Islamic corpus, we perform extraction and filtering to construct training resources and generate reasoning-focused supervision.
-A base LLM is then adapted via supervised fine-tuning (SFT) and reward-guided alignment (RL), where an LLM-as-a-judge provides verifiable reward signals.
-For inference, we deploy an Agentic RAG environment in which the tuned model performs multi-turn reasoning and queries a Qur'an/Hadith database through dedicated tools and retrieval operations.
-Finally, we benchmark models on \dataset using an LLM-as-a-judge protocol.
-For more details, please see Appendix~\ref{app:exp_details}.
+Figure~\ref{fig:dev_pipeline} summarizes the overall development and evaluation workflow.
+Starting from an Islamic corpus, we apply extraction and filtering to construct training data and derive reasoning-oriented supervision.
+We consider three experimental settings, namely \textit{(i)} benchmarking base LLMs, \textit{(ii)} supervised fine-tuning with reasoning-oriented supervision, and \textit{(iii)} reward-guided alignment.
+During inference, we deploy an Agentic RAG environment in which the tuned model performs multi-turn reasoning and accesses a Qur'an and Hadith database through dedicated tools and retrieval steps.
+We finally benchmark all models on \dataset using an LLM-as-a-judge setup.
+Further details on the experimental parameters are in Appendix~\ref{app:exp_details}.